Richard Joseph Burton, oil on linen, (80x70cm)

 On a profile eye, make sure you leave enough space between the eye to the bridge of the nose

-Use one of your browns or mix one with your red and black.
-Start with the shadow side of the face if applicable and begin with the eyebrow.
+Start with the shadow side of the face and begin with the eyebrow.
 Search for the angles, an eyebrow pared down to its simplistic structure is essentially made of two angles: the longer stretch and then the angled hook or shorter stretch/flick at the end of the eyebrow.

-If you’re unsure of what those angles are, simply close one of your eyes and align your brush (or straight edge) until it is parallel to the angle part of the eyebrow you are looking at and, without moving that straight edge, twist your waist back to your canvas; the angle of your unmoved edge is the angle or slant of your eyebrow.
-Now paint/draw in the shadow side of the bridge of the nose just down from your eyebrow, using the angle-finding technique described if you are unsure of your angles.
+If you’re unsure of what those angles are, close one of your eyes and align your brush until it is parallel to the angle part of the eyebrow.
+Without moving the brush, twist your waist back to your canvas; the angle of your brush is the angle/slant of your eyebrow.

 Richard Joseph Burton (detail)